Volunteer in Cape Verde with Abroad Escape.

 Education Project in Tarrafal

 Teach conversational English to primary school children in Tarrafal and support local teachers who are doing a lot with limited resources.
 The school serves around 260 students, with five local educators.
-Extra hands can make a real difference.
+Extra hands can help when the role is handled properly and consistently.

 What Makes This Program Work